SkylineCommunications/dataminer-docs/connector-help/connector_help/IRT DVB-T TX.md

 # IRT DVB-T TX

 This generic connector was built to retrieve all the IRT DVB-T parameters available on IRT-DVBT MIBs.
-It does so via SNMP Polling and traps.
+It does so via SNMP polling and traps.
 The connector can be used in all devices that have base IRT-DVBT MIBs.

 ## About